tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ECHConfig for as many hosts as possible.
 An attacker can distinguish two hosts that have different ECHConfig values based on the ClientEncryptedCH.record_digest value.
 This also means public information in a TLS handshake is also consistent across hosts.
-For example, if a client-facing server services k backend origin hosts, and exactly one of those backend origin hosts supports a different TLS configuration, such as a different set of cryptographic algorithms than the other (k - 1) hosts, it may be possible to identify this single host based on the contents of unencrypted handshake messages.
+For example, if a client-facing server services many backend origin hosts, only one of which supports some cipher suite, it may be possible to identify that host based on the contents of unencrypted handshake messages.

 ## Unauthenticated and Cleartext DNS {#cleartext-dns}